 Never drive off the paved or main-traveled portion of the road or on the shoulder to pass.
 The edge of the main-traveled portion of the road may have a painted white line on the road’s surface.
 Passing other vehicles at crossroads, railroad crossings, and driveways is dangerous.

 Pass traffic on the left.
 You may pass on the right only when:

 - An open highway is clearly marked for two or more lanes of travel in your direction.

 - The driver ahead of you is turning left and you do not drive off the roadway to pass.
 Never pass on the left if the driver is signaling a left turn.

 Always signal before passing.
 You may also lightly tap your horn, or briefly flash your lights, to let the other driver know you intend to pass.
 Do not pull out to pass unless you know you have enough space to pull back into your lane.

-Avoid passing other vehicles, including motorcycles and bicycles, on two-lane roads; it is dangerous.
+Avoid passing other vehicles, including motorcycles and bicycles, on two- lane roads.
 Every time you pass, you increase your chances of having a collision.
-When you pass a bicyclist, be patient.
-Slow down and pass the bicyclist only when safe, allowing for a minimum of 3 feet between your vehicle and the bicyclist where possible.
+When you pass a bicyclist, slow down and pass the bicyclist only when safe, allowing for a minimum of 3 feet between your vehicle and the bicyclist where possible.
 Do not squeeze the bicyclist off the road.

 Returning to a Lane After Passing